duncandc/Illustris_Shapes/data/README.md

 ### Genel et al. (2015) Shape Catalog

 There is a publicaly available shape catalog for Illustris-1 from [Genel et al. (2015)](http://adsabs.harvard.edu/abs/2015arXiv150301117G) described [here](http://www.illustris-project.org/data/docs/specifications/#sec4c).
-This only includes the eigenvalues and not the eigenveectors, i.e. no orientations.
+This only includes the eigenvalues and not the eigenvectors, i.e. no orientations.
 I have also confirmed that both the `MassTensorEigenVals` and `ReducedMassTensorEigenVals` use the same eigenvectors in the calculation, so there is a slight descrepancy between my calculation of the reduced mass tensor eigenvalues and those in the Genel catalog (private communication).

 ## Notes

-checksums can be run on the data on Macs using the default shasum program by executing the following command in the directoruy storing the files.
+checksums can be run on the data on Macs using the default shasum program by executing the following command in the directory storing the files.

 ```
 shasum -a 256 -c checksums.txt